ZhenSJ-ux/SmartCampus1CourseWork/README.md

 GET /api/vl/sensors?type=CO2).
 If provided, the response must filter the list to only in- clude matching sensors.

+// PART 3: GET all sensors (with optional filtering)
+    @GET
+    public Response getSensors(@QueryParam("type") String type) {

+        // Get all sensors from DataStore
+        List<Sensor> sensors = new ArrayList<>(DataStore.sensors.values());

+        // If query parameter exists, filter sensors by type if (type != null && !type.trim().isEmpty()) {
+            sensors = sensors.stream()
+                    .filter(sensor -> sensor.getType() != null
+                    && sensor.getType().equalsIgnoreCase(type))
+                    .collect(Collectors.toList());
+        }

+        // Return list of sensors
+        return Response.ok(sensors).build();
+    }

 - Question: You implemented this filtering using @QueryParam.
 Contrast this with an alterna- tive design where the type is part of the URL path (e.g., /api/vl/sensors/type/CO2).
 Why is the query parameter approach generally considered superior for filtering and searching collections?
+Answer:
+Why @QueryParam is considered more appropriate for filtering and searching is because if client is still on request for the same collection for resource, /sensor, which then looks for narrowing the results.
+Example such as /sensor?type=CO2 which means to show the collection but only that are CO2.
+Using
+/api/vl/sensors/type/CO2 would consider to be less useful as it filter look for other resources.
+Which is why Query parameters are more flexible and easier to extend when more filters are needed.

+## Part 4: Deep Nesting with Sub - Resources (20 Marks)

+A key requirement is to maintain a historical log of readings for every sensor on campus.
+1. The Sub-Resource Locator Pattern (10 Marks):
+- In your SensorResource class, implement a sub-resource locator method for the path {sensorld}/readi This method should return an instance of a dedicated SensorReadingResource class.

+- Question: Discuss the architectural benefits of the Sub-Resource Locator pattern.
+How does delegating logic to separate classes help manage complexity in large APIs compared to defining every nested path (e.g., sensors/{id}/readings/{rid}) in one massive con- troller class?

+2. Historical Data Management (10 Marks):
+- Within SensorReadingResource, implement GET / to fetch history and POST / to append new readings for that specific sensor context.

+- Side Effect: A successful POST to a reading must trigger an update to the currentValue field on the corresponding parent Sensor object to ensure data consistency across the API.